XAP

 Web Application Support

 GigaSpaces's integration with the Service GridClosed A built-in orchestration tool which contains a set of Grid Service Containers (GSCs) managed by a Grid Service Manager.
 The containers host various deployments of Processing Units and data grids.
 Each container can be run on a separate physical machine.
-This orchestration is available for Smart Cache only.
-For Smart DIH, we recommend using our Kubernetes orchestration. allows you to deploy web applications (packaged as WAR files) onto the Service Grid.
+This orchestration is available for XAP only. allows you to deploy web applications (packaged as WAR files) onto the Service Grid.
 The integration is built on top of the Service Grid Processing Unit Container.

 The integration allows you to make use of the following Service Grid features: